sandraroy3/ReimbursementSystem/README.md

 # ReimbursementSystem
-Project 1 : Application for employees to submit reimbursements and the corresponding managers approve them.
+Project 1 : Full stack Application for employees to submit reimbursements and the corresponding managers approve them.